agapius/documentation/website/docs/prysm-usage/eth1-nodes.md

 ## Running your own eth1 node

 You can also run your own eth1 node in the full spirit of decentralization and use that for your eth2 Prysm beacon nodes.
-You can look at instructions on the various ways of running eth1 Goërli nodes [here](https://github.com/goerli/testnet#connecting-the-clients).
-We'll be giving an example of running a go-ethereum node on Goërli.
+You can look at instructions on the various ways of running eth1 Görli nodes [here](https://github.com/goerli/testnet#connecting-the-clients).
+We'll be giving an example of running a go-ethereum node on Görli.

 First, install go-ethereum [here](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum0).